kent-map/kent/19c/19c-wain-biography.md

 quietly walking behind him.
 He is now busy preparing for the great ‘Cats meat dinner’ at which he will take the chair.'
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/e/ec/L._Wain%27s_kaleidoscope_cat_II.jpg" label="Kaleidoscope Cat, 1910s" attribution="Louis Wain, Public domain, via Wikimedia Commons"

 Louis should have been rich - the more so after travelling to America in 1910 to talk about his art, give lectures on cats and, for a time, working on the _New York Journal_.
 He had no business acumen, publishers plagiarised his work, royalties were few and far between and after his mother died in 1910, life generally became more difficult.
 Louis and his surviving sisters began to pay their bills with paintings to a point where few households of note in the town were without a Louis Wain in the lounge.
-They endured more disappointment and embarrassment in Westgate until late 1917 when enemy activity and clamouring creditors finally proved too much, prompting a move back to Kilburn in north London."
+They endured more disappointment and embarrassment in Westgate until late 1917 when enemy activity and clamouring creditors finally proved too much, prompting a move back to Kilburn in north London.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/e/e2/Carol_Singing_by_Louis_William_Wain%2C_watercolor.jpg" label="Carol singing by Louis William Wain" attribution="Louis William Wain, Public domain, via Wikimedia Commons">

 By 1925 Louis was certified insane with schizophrenia and confined in a pauper’s asylum at Springfield Hospital, Tooting,